sina-mansour/connectome-spatial-smoothing/README.md

 Here, you may find the Python codes and sample scripts for Connectome Spatial Smoothing (CSS).

-For more information you may check our article on **Connectome Spatial Smoothing (CSS): concepts, methods and evaluation** (currently under review).
+For more information you may check our article on **Connectome Spatial Smoothing (CSS): concepts, methods and evaluation**.
 All resources are provided as complementary to the following article:

-Preprint:

 [![DOI:10.1016/j.neuroimage.2022.118930](http://img.shields.io/badge/DOI-10.1016/j.neuroimage.2022.118930-B31B1B.svg)](https://doi.org/10.1016/j.neuroimage.2022.118930)